zauberzeug/rosys/docs/index.md

 RoSys is an easy-to-use robot system based on modern web technologies.
 The purpose is very simlar to [ROS](https://www.ros.org/).
-But RoSys is completely built on existing web technologies and always uses the latest version of Python.
+RoSys is completely built on existing web technologies and focus on mobile robotics.

 ## Features